Your old Ruby on Rails application sucks

-Another team had been working on the application for almost a year, and haven't managed to ship anything.
-We didn't meet the team, but the code told us they were probably trying out some new, more functional code style and something like a highly-decoupled architecture (along the lines of clean architecture).
-Our guess was, as time passed and no features had been finished, the team started to fall back to more natural and well-learned patterns (eg. good old Ruby on Rails MVC).
+Another team had been working on the application for almost a year and hadn’t managed to ship anything.
+We didn’t meet the team, but the code told us they were probably trying out some new, more functional code style and something like a highly decoupled architecture (along the lines of clean architecture).
+Our guess was, that as time passed and no features had been finished, the team started to fall back to more natural and well-learned patterns (eg. good old Ruby on Rails MVC).

-To make things worse, the Product Owner was a very exigent guy that was already losing his patience.
+To make things worse, the Product Owner was a very exigent guy who was already losing his patience.

 Mr. Thompson needed to deliver.
 We needed to deliver.